 The Juilliard School is located within Lincoln Center for the Performing Arts in Manhattan.
 I was very pleased to read that Paul invited organist Diane Bish to Juilliard to give a masterclass for the organ students.
 Good for him!
 I don’t think the chairperson of any other Organ Department in a School of Music or Conservatory of Music would have Diane as a guest and to give a masterclass there, although they should.
 I’m sure the elitist snots who have membership in the AGO would not approve as they’ve been making ugly, derogatory comments about Diane for years, mostly about her playing.
 Or are they easing off on that now?
 I think they describe her playing as “shallow.”
 I’ve never thought of it like that.
 I suspect this is a case of jealousy involved within immature people, which describes many church organists.
 They can be rather petty and a piece of work.
 Diane has her own television programme and these snots don’t, although there was nothing stopping them from doing the same thing Diane did with The Joy of Music.
 Get yourself a good/skilled camera crew and find some excellent pipe organs to perform on.
 But good luck (you’ll need it!) dealing with church organists to get permission to use the parish or cathedral church organ.
 Diane has said that church organists can be “touchy.”
 Oh stop it Diane; stop being polite.
 Tell us what you really think about them! (smile).
 Come on Diane, spill it, dish the chisme/gossip.
 We all know you have stories to tell from dealing with these piece of work church organists!
 I’ll tell you what I think about them in no uncertain terms: Church organists can be los pendejos.
 I know from experience of dealing with them.
 Ugh.
 I’ve had very negative experiences with church organists no matter how respectful, nice and kind I was to them.
 I didn’t get the same in return with their chip on both shoulders approach.
 Even though I told them I was Conservatory-trained in piano and pipe organ to give them some idea of my background since they’d not heard me play, that didn’t seem to help at all.
 Mi amigo/My friend said: “They were probably intimated by that or thought you were trying to take their job especially when/if you play better than they do!
 Were any of them Conservatory-trained?
 And you focus on difficult French organ repertoire.
 What do they play?”
 But back to Paul.
 He’s not like that at all.
 He was very gracious and said, “Thank you, Diane, for all you’ve done for the art of organ playing!.”
 Yes indeed, Diane has done more for bringing the pipe organ and organ playing and organ music into people’s lives than the Classical Music Snots (some of the AGO members).
 What have they done?
 Well, they’ve served as snooty and elitist armchair critics nitpicking everyone’s performance to death, measure-by-measure in some cases.
 I can’t stand people like that.
 Some people have made comments about Diane changing things contrary to the composer’s wishes in the score.
 I’ve only noticed one instance of that where as I recall she ended a toccata slightly differently than it’s written in the authentic French edition.
 I’m not positive but I believe it was the Dubois Toccata Sortie.
 She played that on occasion.
 The way she played it sounded fine and if you didn’t have the score in front of you, you probably wouldn’t even know she made a change.
 I don’t know why she did, but I didn’t make any big deal about it.
 Maybe it was the edition she was using (Editions G. Schirmer possibly?).
 I don’t know.
 Other people (bigots and anti-GLBTQ/prejudiced people) have also made derogatory comments about her suspected sexual orientation (her being a lesbian), which I wrote about here.
 For some reason, there’s a lot of interest in Diane’s sexual orientation lately considering the number of people who come to pink barrio each week clicking on that article.
 They come here from searching, “Is Diane Bish married?”
 Of course, they mean married to a man.
 They’re not thinking about same-gender marriage.
 No, not those bigots as one can read about in that link directly above.

 Paul seems like a wonderful person; the nicest guy.
 With all his many accomplishments he comes across as very down-to-Earth, informal, humble and modest.
 The ideal/perfect artist in my opinion.
-When Paul was describing his childhood in the interview and what he did, it sounded similar to mine.
-I don’t want to spoil/give away much of the interview, but similar to what he did, I would go to the room where our piano was in my childhood home, shut the door and put on recordings of an Orchestra and Chorus and conduct them following the score which I had ordered, giving cues to the soprano section, then the tenors and so forth.
+When Paul was describing his childhood and what he did, it sounded similar to mine.
+But similar to what he did, I would go to the room where our piano was in my childhood home, shut the door and put on recordings of an Orchestra and Chorus and conduct them following the score which I had ordered, giving cues to the soprano section, then the tenors and so forth.
 Well, my dad would come to the room and ask me to turn it down a bit because he said it was too loud.
 I was thinking to myself: But it’s supposed to be loud, this is a large Orchestra with a 200-voice Chorus.
 I think it was Mendelssohn’s Elias/Elijah, or Robert Shaw’s Cleveland Orchestra Chorus at the time — this was before his tenure with the Atlanta Symphony Orchestra and Chorus — with various selections from major symphonic choral works.
 I turned my music down a bit but I think my dad came to realise it was futile to even ask.
 He probably thought: Why isn’t my child out here playing ball with all the other children?
 That’s because your child had no interest in sports and I wasn’t good at sports.
 I was studying the piano and also playing the organ (although untrained in organ at the time) at my family’s church and didn’t want my hands to get injured.
 I didn’t like catching balls because that made my hands sting.
 I also didn’t like getting hit in the head with a ball.
 That can really hurt.
 So I ran from balls rather than running to them as one is supposed to do in competitive sports, therefore I wasn’t much help on sports teams.
 I’m sure Paul can relate to this.
+Muchas gracias to him.
+Chau.—el barrio rosa